Apply to a foreign university with confidence

 Upon receipt of permission, you will be issued a temporary residence card — an identity card confirming the legitimacy of your stay in the country.
 Together with a travel document, it will allow you to cross the Polish border without restrictions.
 The first residence permit is issued for a period of 15 months.
 It can be extended for up to 3 years, but no longer than the planned training period.

-Full-time students who have received a temporary residence permit have the right to work part-time20 hours/week while studying and full-time40 hours/week during summer vacation.
+Full-time students who have received a temporary residence permit have the right to work part-time while studying and full-time during summer vacation.
 Full time work for the whole period of study is permitted only for Residence Card holders.

 Part-time students will need a work permit.
 It is issued for a period of three years and is canceled after leaving the position.
 Therefore, if a person changes jobs, he will have to get a new permit.